-The School Strike for Climate is this Friday.
+The School Strike for Climate was massive!

 Not only did we see young people stand up for an issue they are passionate about, but we also saw a lot of commentary about young people, their political contributions, and how different sections of society see them.